Samsung Galaxy Z Flip 3 hands-on: the mainstream foldable phone we've been waiting for?

 After getting my hands on the Samsung Galaxy Z Flip 3 for a few hours, it's beginning to look like the foldables market might just have a chance at breaking through sooner than we thought.
 Sure, the bigger Samsung Galaxy Fold 3 might be the device that has me drooling more as we chase that futuristic horizon (just give me that foldable tablet from Westworld, already damnit!), but the Z Flip 3 is much more affordable (relatively speaking that is) and comes with enough unique features to be genuinely useful beyond the cool factor of having a foldable phone.

-The Samsung Galaxy Flip 3 5G will be released August 27.
+The Samsung Galaxy Flip 3 5G will be released August 27 and Samsung is taking pre-orders right now.
 Be sure to check out our Samsung Galaxy Watch 4 hands-on preview too.